Skip to main content

 You can pass a path to a config file with the --config PATH argument.
 To see available config values, go to https://github.com/dlt-hub/dlt-init-openapi/blob/devel/dlt_init_openapi/config.py and read the information below each field on the Config class.

-The config file can be supplied as JSON or YAML dictionary.
+The config file can be supplied as a JSON or YAML dictionary.
 For example, to change the package name, you can create a YAML file:

 # config.yml